nariaki3551/flopt/docs/case_studies/sudoku.rst

     from flopt import Const

     # The starting numbers are entered as constant
-    for value, row, col in sudoku:
+    for value, row, col in hints:
         x[value-1, row, col] = Const(1)